John-Rood/VectorVault/README.md

   <img src="https://images.squarespace-cdn.com/content/646ad2edeaaf682a9bbc36da/9d9bae20-e358-4545-9e3b-32f782314541/add+all+the+metadata.png?" width="40%" height="40%" />
 </p>

-To add meta data to your vault, just include the meta as a parameter in `add()`.
+Metadata is really useful later, when you want to know the deets about the data you've added.
+To add metadata to your vault, just include the meta as a parameter in `add()`.
 Meta is always a dict, and you can add any fields you want.
 (If you don't add a 'name' field, a generic one will automatically be generated, so there is always a name field in the metadata)
 ```
 meta = {
     'name': 'Lifestyle in LA',